 So, exactly how do lenders figure out how much credit to offer you?
-Bankrate outlines three ways issuers determine your limit along with reasons they may cut or extend it.
+Here are three ways issuers determine your limit, along with reasons they may cut or extend it.

-"It's not a highly personalized decision," says Eric Lindeen, director of marketing at Zoot Enterprises, a firm that provides risk management services to banks and card issuers.
-"If the limit seems oddly huge or small, it's not a reflection of you as a consumer.
-You just applied for the wrong card."
+“It’s not a highly personalized decision,” says Eric Lindeen, head of marketing for ID Analytics.
+“If the limit seems oddly huge or small, it’s not a reflection of you as a consumer.
+You just applied for the wrong card.”

 Lindeen says in some cases, you can ask the card issuer to hike the limit.
 Some issuers allow some wiggle room, but don’t expect an increase of more than 10 percent to 20 percent, he says.

 Other credit card companies turn to your credit history to help determine your card’s limit.
 The process is similar to how issuers figure out the interest rate on your credit card, says Bill McCracken, CEO of Synergistics Research Corp., a market research firm that focuses on financial institutions.

 For example, a specific credit card offer may come with a credit limit between $1,000 and $5,000.
 Those with higher credit scores will get the $5,000 credit limit, but those who fall on the lower end of the qualifying credit range will get $1,000.

 “Sometimes a lender will deviate from the formula if you’re an existing customer,” McCracken says.
 “But usually that’s the scoring they stick with.”